Jumps in speeds of hereditary properties in finite relational languages: Case 1: Polynomial/Exponential Growth

 \section{Case 1: Polynomial/Exponential Growth}

 In this section we give a sufficient condition for a hereditary property to have speed of the special form appearing in case (1) of Theorem \ref{thm:mainthm} (we will see later it is in fact necessary and sufficient).
-Throughout this section, {\bf $\calL$ is finite language consisting of relations and/or constants, and $r\geq 0$ is the arity of $\calL$}.
+Throughout this section, $\calL$ is a finite relational language, and $r\geq 0$ is the arity of $\calL$.
 We will use the following natural relation defined on any $\calL$-structure.

 \begin{Definition} {\em Given an $\calL$-structure $\calM$ and $a,b\in M$, define $a\sim b$ if and only if for every atomic formula $R(x_1,\ldots, x_s)$ and $m_2,\ldots, m_s\in M\setminus \{a,b\}$,

 In model theory terms, $a\sim b$ if and only if $\qftp^{\calM}(ab/(M\setminus \{a,b\}))=\qftp^{\calM}(ba/(M\setminus \{a,b\}))$. } \end{Definition}